levinmat/PlaylistAnalyzer/README.md

 * **Find and display the artists with the most tracks in a playlist.**
 * **Cluster the tracks from multiple playlists based on any subset of audio features, and visualize the resulting clusters.**

+*Note: See the Usage and Sample Output sections for instructions on how to run each feature and example results.*

 #### Playlist Classification and Prediction
-For each input playlist, the track metadata and audio features (obtained from the Spotify API) are written into a CSV file.
+For each input playlist, metadata and audio features (obtained from the Spotify API) of each track are written into a CSV file (spreadsheet).
 The data from all the input playlists is then used to train a model to classify which source playlist a given track is from based on the audio features of the track.
 Once trained, the model can then be used to generate a playlist of tracks that it predicts would most likely be from a given playlist.
 In other words, it picks tracks that the user would enjoy since they are musically similar to the songs in their Top 100 list, which were used in training the model.
 For each track, the trained model gives a probability that it is from a given playlist.
 So by choosing the tracks with the highest probability of being from the selected source playlist, it generates a playlist that mirrors the audio profile of the original playlist.

 Either a Multilayer Perceptron (MLP) classifier *(sklearn.neural_network.MLPClassifier)* or a Gaussian Naive Bayes classifier *(sklearn.naive_bayes.GaussianNB)* can be trained as the model for classification.
 However, I have found that the MLP classifier performs better on this dataset, so it is the model used in playlist generation.
 Any combination of audio features can be used in the training and prediction, however by default all available features are used.